Adamsky94/Blitz_Bikes/README.md

 **Color scheme and typography**

 > I have imported the 'Dosis' and 'Germania One' fonts from Google Fonts.
 'Germania One' is used for the logo of the page.
 All other text through the pages are set for 'Dosis' as default.

 'Georgia', 'Times New Roman', 'Times', 'serif' are used as fallback fonts.

 I used the Materialize CSS for the layout and colors.
-Chosen black for text and light and dark shades of red for the navbar, footer and the buttons.
+Chosen black for text, light and dark shades of red for the navbar, the footer and the buttons.

 For the background image, user image, category image and background video I used the linear-gradient CSS property to create a uniform light-grey overlay and added opacity to the video.
 I intented to achieve a nice contrast between the red top and bottom and the lighter colors of the main page content.

 -----------------